 Walking around the village, you can easily see on the backs of locals who always have baskets of leaves.

 You can try the Red Dao leaf bathing experience here.
-Soaking in a wooden bath with precious herbs, you will feel refresh and relax.
+Soaking in a wooden bath with precious herbs, you will feel refreshed and relaxed.

 Ta Phin cave